YueYin27/nerfstudio_for_engn8501/README.md

 ### 4. Acknowledgements

-Our project is developed on the [nerfstudio](https://github.com/nerfstudio-project/nerfstudio) framework.
+Our project is built on the [nerfstudio](https://github.com/nerfstudio-project/nerfstudio) framework.